dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ###### Functional interfaces
 Lambda rules:
 * you can miss or put lambda type for each param
+* for one param you don't need brackets, but if you want to add type, even for single param - you still need brackets
+* if you want to use annotation for lambda param - you must specify the type
+* lambda has no standalone type, because of this you can't assign `var` to it.
+For the same reason you can't assign lambda to `Object`
-* if you want to use annotation for lambda param - you must specify the type Automatic variables - those that declared inside block of code (named like that because they would be gone automatically when we exit the block).
+Automatic variables - those that declared inside block of code (named like that because they would be gone automatically when we exit the block).
 Instance & static variables shouldn't be effectively final in order to be used inside lambda.
 ```java
 class Scope{